California’s Park Fire destroys buildings and forces thousands to flee as a fast-moving fire ravages Canadian tourist town - KESQ

 By Dalia Faheid, CNN

-(CNN) — California’s largest wildfire of the year has burned an area about the size of San Diego, destroying dozens of buildings and forcing thousands of residents to flee their homes as wildfires wreak havoc in the Western United States.
+(CNN) — California’s largest wildfire of the year has burned an area larger the size of the entire city of Los Angeles, destroyed dozens of buildings and forced thousands of residents to flee their homes as wildfires wreak havoc in the Western United States.
 Meanwhile, homes and businesses in a popular Canadian resort town were incinerated as a wildfire continued to roar through the area.
 Here’s the latest:

-• California’s Park Fire destroys more than 100 structures: As the Park Fire exploded across parts of Butte and Tehama counties, north of Sacramento, California, it scorched 134 buildings and threatened another 4,200.
-The fast moving blaze has burned more than 239,000 acres, or about 373 square miles, making it the 13th largest wildfire in state history.
+• California’s Park Fire now state’s 8th largest: As the Park Fire exploded across parts of Butte and Tehama counties, north of Sacramento, California, it scorched 134 buildings and threatened another 4,200.
+The fast moving blaze has burned more than 307,000 acres, or about 480 square miles, making it the eighth largest wildfire in recorded state history.
 More than 2,400 firefighters are working to slow the fire’s progress as it remains 0% contained, according to Cal Fire.

 • California governor declares state of emergency: Gov. Gavin Newsom declared a state of emergency for both counties Friday.
 The state also secured a federal grant to ensure there are enough resources to fight the blaze.
 The fire is advancing at 4,000 to 5,000 acres per hour, Billy See, incident commander for Cal Fire, said Friday.
 With winds forecast to die down overnight and higher humidity moving into the area, See believes firefighters will have a better chance to slow the fire down.